oranodowd/pdsnd_github/README.md

 Oct 9th 2023

 ### Project Title
-Python Bikeshare code for PDSND
+Python Bikeshare code for Udacity PDSND

 ### Description
 A python script that produces analytics on bikeshare data